isographlabs/isograph/docs-website/docs/how-isograph-works/runtime.md

 In order to make a network request and read the results, the following occurs:

-- the developer calls `` const {queryReference} = useLazyReference(isoFetch`Query.HomePage`); ``.
+- the developer calls `` const {queryReference} = useLazyReference(iso`entrypoint Query.HomePage`); ``.
 This will make the network request when that component renders.
-  - The babel plugin changes the `isoFetch` call to a `require` call that imports the generated `Query/HomePage/entrypoint.isograph.ts` file.
+  - The babel plugin changes the `iso` entrypoint call to a `require` call that imports the generated `Query/HomePage/entrypoint.isograph.ts` file.
 - The developer calls `const HomePage = read(queryReference);`.
 This will attempt to read the `Query.HomePage` resolver.
 This may suspend.
 In particular, if there isn't enough data in the store to read all of the data required by the `HomePage` resolver, the call to `read` will suspend.
   - It is a good practice to pass the `queryReference` to a child component, which is wrapped in a `<Suspense>` boundary.
 This isn't required for `useLazyReference` to work correctly, but it does eliminate some edge cases (namely, if the network response takes too long to come back), and does make refetching on error easier.
   - In the future, there will be other APIs, akin to Relay's `loadQuery` and `useQueryLoader`.
 These have not been implemented.
 The `@isograph/react-disposable-state` library contains their building blocks.